Does Renters Insurance Cover Theft?

 Should You Get Renters Insurance?

-Though it can be affordable — in most states, it can be about what you would pay for a television streaming service each month — renters insurance is still a month-to-month expense that you must be comfortable budgeting for.
+Though it can be affordable, renters insurance is still an expense that you must be comfortable paying for within your budget.
 Keep in mind that, as mentioned earlier, some landlords may require you to have renters insurance as part of your lease agreement.

-And don’t forget, your renters insurance can also cover you for liability should someone be injured in your home.
-And if there is damage to your home that makes it temporarily uninhabitable, renters insurance can cover your living expenses somewhere else.
+Don’t forget, your renters insurance can also cover you for liability should someone get injured due to an accident in your home.
+Also, if there is damage to your home that makes it temporarily uninhabitable, renters insurance can cover your living expenses somewhere else.